an-adventure-awaits/an-adventure-awaits/README.md

 **About Me:**

 * I’m @an-adventure-awaits
-* I am working towards an associates in computer science.
+* I am working towards an bachelors in computer science.
-* I then plan on transfereing to a four year university to get my bachlers in computer science.

 **Projects:**
   - I am currently working on a project with the NASA Nebraska Space Grant.